SkylineCommunications/Skyline-AS-GetCycleTimesBreaches/README.md

-# Skyline-AS-GetSquadBreaches
+# Skyline-AS-GetSquadAgileMetrics

-- The purpose of this automation script is to retrieve via API the number of current breaches for a selected Cycle Times Tracker Element.
+- The purpose of this automation script is to retrieve via API, agile metrics for ECS Squads.